Leave your email so that your quotes will be sent directly to your inbox.

 American Society of Home Inspectors (ASHI) certified is the highest level of certification a home inspector business can receive.
 These are the only true 3rd-party certified inspectors in the industry, and are accredited by the National Commission for Certifying Agencies (NCCA).

 Yes.
-Even though there are instances where home inspectors can be exempted from Workers' Compensation, there are claims and liabilities in which a health insurance would not be able to cover.
+Even though there are instances where home inspectors can be exempted from Workers' Compensation, there are claims and liabilities in which health insurance does not provide coverage.
+As soon as your business adds employees, workers compensation becomes mandatory or highly recommended.

 There are many risks you face each day that result in a lawsuit or unwanted expenses to your home inspection business including: